-Though all plants display an alternation of generations life cycle, there are significant variations in different lineages of plants, consistent with their evolutionary history:
+Though all plants display an alternation of generations life cycle, there are significant variations in different lineages of plants, consistent with their evolutionary history and order of origination:

 - In seedless non-vascular plants, or bryophytes, the haploid gametophyte is larger than the sporophyte (the plant structure that you see is the gametophyte); this is a gametophyte-dominated life cycle.
 (By “dominated” we mean “the stage of the plant you can see by eye.”)
 The sporophyte is attached to and dependent on the gametophyte for water and nutrients.

 - In seedless vascular plants (such as ferns), the sporophyte is larger than the gametophyte (the plant structure that you see is the sporophyte), but the gametophyte is free-living and independent from the diploid sporophyte.

 - The life cycle of gymnosperms (conifers) and angiosperms (flowering plants) is dominated by the sporophyte stage (the plant structure that you see is the sporophyte), with the gametophyte remaining attached to and dependent on the sporophyte (reverse of bryophytes).

 - Though they both have sporophyte-dominated life cycles, angiosperms and gymnosperms differ in that angiosperms have flowers, fruit-covered seeds, and double fertilization, while gymnosperms do not have flowers, have “naked” seeds, and do not have double fertilization.

 The video below describes the features of nonvascular plants (mosses, liverworts, hornworts), and their alternation of generations life cycle:

 The video below describes the features of vascular plants and their alternation of generations life cycle: